BIO 101. TOPICS IN GENERAL BIOLOGY 3 sh

 Topics in this study of the life processes of plants include photosynthesis, mineral nutrients, movement of materials, plant growth substances and senescence.
 Three class hours, one laboratory per week.
 Prerequisites: BIO 231; CHM 211, 212, 213, 214 or permission.
 Offered spring of odd-numbered years.

-Advanced problem solving in prokaryotic and eukaryotic genetics.
-The focus is on the applications of advanced concepts in transmission, molecular and population genetics to problem solving in the modern world.
+This course will engage students in the study of advanced research and techniques in genetics.
+The theme of the course will change with instructors but will include the applications of advanced concepts in transmission, molecular and population genetics to problem solving in the modern world.
 Three class hours, one laboratory per week.
-Prerequisites: BIO 245; CHM 211, 212, 213, 214.
-Offered fall of even-numbered years.
+Prerequisites: BIO 245 and junior standing.

 BIO 462.
 SENIOR SEMINAR 2 sh